-Conduct saccade-based studies inside or outside the lab with our portable remote eye tracking lab @ 250 Hz for researchers who require both mobility and high sampling rate.
+Conduct saccade-based studies inside or outside the lab with our portable remote eye tracker @ 250 Hz for researchers who require both mobility and high sampling rate.

 What eye tracking delivers